 While at secondary school, Kenneth appeared in a production of 'Oh!
 What A Lovely War.'

-In 2001, Kenneth won an Emmy in the category of Outstanding Lead Actor in a Mini Series or Movie for his portrayal of Reinhard Heydrich in 'Conspiracy.'
+In 2001, Kenneth won an Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie playing Reinhard Heydrich in Conspiracy.

 In 2003, Kenneth married art director Lindsay Brunnock.